arongergely/qgis-h3-toolkit-plugin/README.md

 Please see [H3 Installation](https://h3geo.org/docs/installation) on how to install.

 ## How to use
-A plugin registers an `H3` processing provider, the tools are available there.
+The plugin registers an `H3` processing provider, tools are available there.
-Please have a look at the tool's help texts regarding specifics.
+Please have a look at a tool's help text regarding specific usage.

 #### Suggesting improvements / reporting issues
 You are most welcome to post suggestions/issues on the [Issues page](https://github.com/arongergely/qgis-h3-toolkit-plugin/issues).

 ## Developer setup
-Assuming a Linux developer environment:
+Assuming a Linux development environment:
 1. clone this repository
 2. Create a symbolic link in the plugin folder within your QGIS profile directory: